Best Tourist Attractions and Places To Visit in Tanzania

 Selous Game Reserve

-• Birdwatcher's Paradise: With over 440 bird species recorded, Selous is a haven for bird enthusiasts.
-The varied habitats within the reserve provide excellent bird-watching opportunities.
+• Birdwatching: With over 440 bird species recorded, the Selous Game Reserve is a paradise for birdwatchers.
+The diverse habitats within the reserve, from wetlands to dry bush, attract a wide variety of birdlife.

 Tarangire National Park